w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students a piece of audio and video content.
 Ask them to determine which alternatives to include and which not to include, as well as to provide rationale when not including a specific alternative.
 Assess how students determine the required alternatives to audio and video content and how they provide rationale when not including a specific alternative.
 * Research &mdash; Ask students to research government regulations that may apply in their region for audio and video content.
-Then ask students to specify the accessibility requirements for different types of audio and video content.
-Assess how students determine the accessibility requirements for different types of audio and video content based on government regulations and other policy requirements.
+Then ask students to explain which user needs for audio and video content are covered and which are not covered in a specific government regulation or policy.
+Assess how students specify the user needs that specific government regulations and other policy requirements may not cover.
 * Short Answer Questions &mdash; Ask students to describe best practices for creating audio and video content.
 Assess how students describe best practices for creating audio and video content.

 {% include excol.html type="end" %}